williamDunn/Notes/Java/README.md

 -  The core advantage is **to maintain the normal flow of the application**.

+#### Some Reasons behind the Occurence of Exception
+-  Whenever a user provides invalid data.
+-  The file requested to be accessed does not exist in the system
+-  When the Java Virtual Machine (JVM) runs out of memory
+-  Network drops in the middle of communication

 #### Hierarchy of Java Exception Classes

 <img src="exceptionClassesHierarchy.PNG" height="500">